 Adding a live calculator or chart to your website adds value to your visitors and makes your website more interactive.
 SpreadsheetConverter converts Excel spreadsheets, charts and tables to live web pages, that can easily be imported into your Wix blog or website with a simple link.

 Most blogs and websites consist of just text and static images.
 A simple way to make it more interesting is to add a live chart, calculator or web form to it.
 Help your visitors solve their problems!

-Before we converted the sales tax calculator spreadsheet to a web page, we had to open it in Excel.
+Before we converted the sales tax calculator spreadsheet to a web page, we opened it in Excel.

 Converting the spreadsheet to an HTML file was simple with SpreadsheetConverter HTML.
 We just opened the calculator in Excel and pressed the Convert button in the SpreadsheetConverter ribbon.
-We enabled Live Preview to have the web page automatically refreshed every time we saved new changes in Excel.
+We enabled Live Preview to have the online preview of the web page automatically refreshed every time we saved new changes in Excel.